• Facebook

 UN Sustainable Development Goals (SDG):

-Goal 1: No poverty, Goal 8: Decent work and economic growth, Goal 9: Industry, Innovation, and Infrastructure, Goal 12: Responsible consumption and production
+Goal 1: No poverty, Goal 3: Good health and well-being for people, Goal 9: Industry, Innovation, and Infrastructure, Goal 12: Responsible consumption and production, Goal 17: Partnerships for the goals

 List of SIGs